arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

-## Why even more scalable assay? 🤔
+## Why do we need an even more scalable assay? 🤔

 Great question!
-A number of whole-genome pooled screens were conducted, same was done with cell painting.
+A number of whole-genome pooled screens have been conducted, as well as for cell painting.
-Why would you wish _even more_?
+Why would you wish for _even more_?

 _Gene perturbation can be more nuanced_ than just knockout.
 CRISPR tiling, an approach to scan for important positions in genome, requires a lot of experiments.